UFRGS-PPGC/kastors-benchmark/htdocs/README.md

-#KASTORS benchmarks
+#KaStORS benchmarks

 This page is still a WIP

 ##Overview

-KASTORS is composed of four small kernels :
+KaStORS is composed of four small kernels :

 * Poisson2D (aka Jacobi)
 * SparseLU